svmiller/svmiller.github.io/_posts/2020-04-07-post-estimation-simulation-trump-vote-midwest.md

 This person clearly cannot exist.
 No one is zero-years-old in a survey of adults.
 The partisanship and ideology estimates are outside the bounds of the scale.
 However, the model is still trying to find an estimate for this hypothetical person because the constant/$$y$$-intercept is part of the model.
 You can choose to suppress this parameter, either in the model or in the presentation of it.
 More often than not, though, it's there and the lay reader will want to interpret it.
 Think of this as the regression modeler's equivalent of [Chekhov's gun](https://en.wikipedia.org/wiki/Chekhov%27s_gun).
 Regression modeling is also storytelling.
 If you're going to include it, you damn well better prepare yourself to explain it.

 A related limitation emerges in trying to compare coefficients.
 The largest coefficient in the model is the cognitive racism variable, but is that truly the largest "effect?"
 On absolute terms, is the negative effect of college education equivalent to partisanship?
 The answer here should be clearly "no, of course not."
 Partisanship is invariably going to be the largest effect in any model of partisan vote choice in the U.S. [Racism may have played an outsized role](https://www.vox.com/policy-and-politics/2018/10/16/17980820/trump-obama-2016-race-racism-class-economy-2018-midterm) in the 2016 presidential election, but partisanship is still going to be the biggest mover here.
-However, almost all variables share different scales.
+However, almost all variables have different scales.
 Age ranges from 18 to 92.
 The college education variable can only be 0 and 1.
 You can't compare coefficients under these circumstances even as you may really want to do this.

 <!-- After all, the coefficient communicates the effect of a one-unit increase in $$x$$ on the estimated (natural logged odds) of $$y$$.
 Does that make cognitive racism the largest effect? -->